-To enroll in a school in the District, the child must be a resident of the District as defined in District policy (4.1-RESIDENCE REQUIREMENTS), meet the criteria outlined in policy 4.40-HOMELESS STUDENTS or in policy 4.52-STUDENTS WHO ARE FOSTER CHILDREN be accepted as a transfer student under the provisions of policy 4.4, or participate under a school choice option and submit the required paperwork as required by the choice option under Policy 4.5.
+To enroll in a school in the District, the child must:

+- A. Be a resident of the District as defined in District policy (4.1-RESIDENCE REQUIREMENTS); - B. Meet the criteria outlined in Policy: - 4.40-HOMELESS STUDENTS; or - 4.52-STUDENTS WHO ARE FOSTER CHILDREN; - C. Be accepted as a transfer student under the provisions of policy 4.4; or - D. Participate under a school choice option and submit the required paperwork as required by the choice option under Policy 4.5.